Belgium

 Residential construction

-Activity in the housing renovation sector continued to grow in 2024 (+0.8%).
-A latest ramp-up of the recovery plans and the work related to the recent energy renovation obligation in Flanders have more than compensated for the persistent difficulties related to the level of construction costs and interest rates in 2024.
-Housing renovation is expected to continue to grow in 2025, but still weakly.
-While the difficulties related to construction costs and interest rates should weigh a little less (as for new housing), the work related to different stimulus should no longer support growth.
+Activity in the housing renovation sector continued to grow in 2025 (+1.1%).
+A final surge in recovery plans and work related to the recent mandatory energy renovation requirement in Flanders more than compensated for the persistent difficulties linked to construction costs and interest rates.
+Housing renovation is expected to continue growing in 2026 and even accelerate, as the difficulties linked to construction costs and interest rates weigh less heavily on residential projects (judging by the expected trend for new housing).

 Non-residential construction

-Non-residential renovation, supported in particular by its own momentum and the ramp-up of stimulus plans, grew by 1.1% in 2024.
-In 2025, however, it is expected to decline (-1%), in particular due to the gradual completion of the recovery plans and a lower volume of work related to the renovation plan for Walloon hospitals.
+Nonresidential renovation, supported by its own momentum and the rampup of recovery plans, grew by 1.6% in 2025.
+In 2026, it is expected to grow by another 1.3% despite the gradual completion of recovery plans.

 BILLION